 Each year group will study at least one history-based topic (learning journey) a year.
 Within this topic, children will be taught discreet history lessons in which they will develop specific history skills, such as placing events on a timeline.
 They will, of course, also increase their knowledge of historical events.
 One way we will help them to achieve is by providing ‘Knowledge Organisers’, which are handy reference sheets containing key vocabulary, a timeline, key facts and images.
 In addition to this, children will also explore their history-based topic in other areas of the curriculum such a writing, design and technology and music.
-This will also allow them to make use of their knowledge, for example by writing newspaper reports about the destruction of Pompeii.
 In doing this, they will gain a broader and richer understanding of the historical period they are studying – it will come to life.
 Similarly, trips to historical sites, the handling of historical artefacts, watching theatre productions and taking part in workshops will give the children stimulating and memorable experiences.

 Arunside children are interested in and excited by the history learning they are part of.
 They study history, not only in history lessons but also in a huge variety of ways, from learning how to fence, to taking part in theatre workshops about historical events.
 Children’s work is always celebrated as can be seen by the beautiful displays.
 This includes work produced in class, but also ‘take-home’ tasks.
 Children are also chronologically aware and can place the historical eras they have learned about on a timeline and so have a good understanding of how these might relate to each other.
 Building a strong picture of continuity and change throughout history.
 Children’s learning in history is assessed through fun and well thought out tasks at the end of each unit.
 These enable children to use the knowledge they have gained and recognise the skills used by historians to study and analyse the past.